php-fig/fig-standards/proposed/http-message.md

      * If the port component is not set or is the standard port for the current
      * scheme, it SHOULD NOT be included.
      *
-     * This method MUST return an empty string if no authority information is
-     * present.
-     *
-     * @return string Authority portion of the URI, in "[user-info@]host[:port]"
+     * @return string The URI authority, in "[user-info@]host[:port]" format.
-     *     format.
      */
     public function getAuthority();

     /**
-     * Retrieve the user information portion of the URI, if present.
+     * Retrieve the user information component of the URI.
      *
+     * If no user information is present, this method MUST return an empty
+     * string.
+     *
      * If a user is present in the URI, this will return that value;
      * additionally, if the password is also present, it will be appended to the
      * user value, with a colon (":") separating the values.
      *
-     * Implementations MUST NOT return the "@" suffix when returning this value.
+     * The trailing "@" character is not part of the user information and MUST
+     * NOT be added.
      *
-     * @return string User information portion of the URI, if present, in
+     * @return string The URI user information, in "username[:password]" format.
-     *     "username[:password]" format.
      */
     public function getUserInfo();

     /**
      * Retrieve the host component of the URI.
      *
-     * This method MUST return a string; if no host component is present, an
+     * If no host is present, this method MUST return an empty string.
-     * empty string MUST be returned.
      *
-     * @return string Host component of the URI.
+     * @return string The URI host.
      */
     public function getHost();